Donald Triplett: Early life

-When the Tripletts visited the Harriet Lane Home in October 1938 to meet with Leo Kanner, he was eventually diagnosed as autistic.
+When the Tripletts visited the Harriet Lane Home in October 1938 to meet with Austrian-American psychiatrist Leo Kanner, he was eventually diagnosed as autistic.
 Donald had multiple visits, but when he returned, he did not even look at the three physicians present, even though two remembered him from the previous visit.
 He instead headed to the desk to handle papers and books.
 Kanner started conversations to view his "obsessive nature".
 He also asked him subtraction questions to which Donald replied "I'll draw a hexagon."

-When he returned home, his behavior seemingly improved, and he learned to play simple tunes on the piano.
+When he returned home, his behavior improved, and he learned to play simple tunes on the piano.
 He showed better concentration and responded more clearly to his environment and other people.
-However, he still had autistic meltdowns (referred to at the time as "temper tantrums" when there was very little understood about ASD) and displayed some disconcerting behavior such as standing on tables, putting food in his hair, chewing on paper, and putting house keys in the drain.
-He learned fifteen words from an encyclopedia and repeated them over and over without context.
-He continued not to look at people when talking or use expressive gestures.
-He communicated only when he needed something.
-His interest dissipated once he was given or told what he needed.
+However, he still had meltdowns and displayed some disconcerting behavior such as standing on tables, putting food in his hair, chewing on paper, and putting house keys in the drain.
+He learned fifteen words from an encyclopedia and recited them repeatedly without context.
+He continued to not look at people when talking or use expressive gestures.
+He would communicate only when he needed something; once his needs were met, he would cease further communication.
 He became interested in categorizing film and Time magazine issues by date of publication despite having little interest in the actual contents.

-Education and adult life
+Later life and death

-The diagnosis of Triplett led to the history of autism, which involved many conflicts among autism specialists and advocates.
+The diagnosis of Triplett was the first event in the history of autism, which later involved many conflicts among autism specialists and advocates.

 From there, the history of autism would unfold across decades, playing out in many and varied dramatic episodes, bizarre twists, and star turns, both heroic and villainous, by researchers, educators, activists and autistic people themselves.